HAPPY DAYS

 Jules tried calling Joe on his mobile again.
 Still no answer.
 He decided he would finish his drink and head over to Joe’s flat to check up on him.

 As he was downing his pint, Joe walked in.
 His friend’s face was a mass of bruises, three ragged gashes running down the side of his face from his nose to his chin.
-The biggest gash, which was still seeping blood, appeared to Jules to have been stitched up by a blind gorilla with Parkinson’s disease.
-Joe was carrying a large holdall in his left hand, the right hand roughly enveloped in bandages.
+The biggest gash, which was still seeping blood, appeared to have been stitched up by a blind gorilla with Parkinson’s disease.
+Joe was carrying a large holdall in his left hand, his right hand roughly enveloped in bandages.

 “Sorry I’m late, mate,” said Joe, launching a fruity giggle before placing the holdall on the floor and slumping into his chair.